rlbisbe/metrics/README.md

 * Likes from a facebook page
 * People talking about a page

-## Wordpress
-* Blog visits today

 ## Tuenti
-* Likes from a public tuenti page.
+* Likes from a public tuenti page

 ## Stackoverflow
 * Reputation from any Stackexchange site

+## Wordpress
+* Blog visits today
+* Blog visits this week
+* Blog visits this month

 ## Github
 By now, only open issues are shown.

+# Languages

+- English
+- Spanish

 Final stats (for version 1.0)
 ## Twitter